What is an Architecture Viewpoint?

 - well-formedness criteria

 - The minimum acceptable architecture view content - formed from the subject statements.
+Well-formedness criteria are not yet included in these web pages.

 - presentation methods